Cymbalta

 Payment options for inpatient or outpatient drug rehab may include health insurance benefits, Employee Assistance Program (EAP) benefits, private financed loans, and out-of-pocket payments.

-Continued Care Options for Cymbalta Treatment
+Continued Care Options for Cymbalta Addiction

 After completing a rehab program, there are additional options for continued Cymbalta treatment.
 Sober living programs and aftercare programs are both excellent resources for people in recovery, especially those who are new to sobriety or who have struggled with chronic relapse in the past.